Skip to main content

 Market Segmentation for Cracked It

-The afternoon's session was about secondary market research and our Enterprise Manager was at the helm.
+The afternoon's session was about secondary market research.
 The focal point of the afternoon was about identifying where our business ideas were lying in our chosen markets, backing things up by statistics as well as identifying existing competition.

 Having done this many months before, this task was just simply a formality in terms of completing it, however if I was doing this activity from scratch, I'd imagine that I would be having much more fun trying to figure out as many fantasy map competitors in the space of one hour!